• Skip to primary navigation

 Add Dried Oregano

-No matter how much herby flavor comes with the salad dressing that you choose to add for this recipe, I've found this edamame salad really comes to life with an added teaspoon of dried oregano and a half a teaspoon of pepper.
+No matter how much herby flavor comes with the salad dressing that you choose to add for this recipe, I've found this edamame salad really comes to life with an added teaspoon of dried oregano and half a teaspoon of pepper.
 It's just a little addition that helps spark great flavor in every bite.

 A large plate with mediterranean edamame salad spread out on it, with a spoon scooping up one serving.